Create an Endpoint DLP policy rule to prevent exfiltration of sensitive data over

 Configure the

-Scope to define which users can use
+Scope to define which users and endpoint

 For Enterprise DLP to take the configured